 Unlike other VPN providers, StrongVPN is a long-established company from 1994, with a US-based landline and call center.
 So, for those who like to speak to a real person, this is a rarity in the VPN industry.

 They also provide email support, guides, and walkthroughs as well as live chat with Zendesk.

 As we have stated a few times already StrongVPN is based in the US.
 For those who might use VPN for nefarious or less than legal reasons, we would recommend a VPN provider existing outside of US and EU jurisdiction.
 As though they do not state it, StrongVPN by law will need to keep more of your information and data than other providers or be liable themselves to criminal prosecution or hefty fines.

-StrongVPN works on Windows, Linux and MacOS as well as having web-based application for all major browsers and mobile applications for Apple and Android.
+StrongVPN works on Windows, Linux, and MacOS as well as having a web-based application for all major browsers and mobile applications for Apple and Android.

 The company does exactly what it says on the tin, and small bonuses like being able to connect up to 12 devices at a time (overkill) are tempting.